25th January 2020

 My next step from here was to begin to take images in different places and of differing body language and facial expressions akin to what would have happened during a threat attack.
-I also had the drawer open as it would be because I would acquire the scissors and I held the scissors in different positions including a few shots where the scissors lay across my lower arm as if going to begin the act of self harming.
+I also had the drawer open as it would have been.
+I held the scissors in different positions including a few shots where the scissors lay across my lower arm as if going to begin the act of self harming.

 The contact sheets of these images can be seen below.

 Once I had looked through the images, I looked for particular images that grabbed my attention, gave me the feeling of unease and made me look into the image so that there was more focusing on the body and face.
 I put these five images on their own contact sheet, seen below.